Jon Landau

 Jon Landau (born May 14, 1947) is an American music critic, manager, and record producer.
-He is most known for his work with Bruce Springsteen.
+He is best known for his work with Bruce Springsteen.
 He is the head of the nominating committee for the Rock and Roll Hall of Fame, and received that institution's Ahmet Ertegun Award for Lifetime Achievement in 2020.

 Early life

 Born in New York City to a Jewish family, Landau grew up in Bensonhurst, Brooklyn, and then in Queens before his family moved to the Boston suburb of Lexington, Massachusetts, when he was 12.
 He attended Lexington High School and then Brandeis University, where he earned a degree in history with honors.

 Aligning himself with the growing underground culture of late-1960s Boston, Landau carved out a niche while writing for the music magazine Crawdaddy.
 A failed performer who remained a passionate, devoted fan, Landau championed the straightforward rock and roll that he loved, and wrote scathing reviews of what he saw as the overblown, pretentious San Francisco scene.

 As a critic, Landau wrote for Rolling Stone and for other publications.
 In Volume 1, Number 1 of Rolling Stone, published on November 9, 1967, Landau compared the debut albums of Jimi Hendrix (Are You Experienced) and Eric Clapton and Cream (Fresh Cream), both of whose tours had made huge splashes that summer.
 In the next few issues, Landau staked out more traditional R&B and soul territory with profiles of Aretha Franklin, and Sam and Dave, plus a posthumous appreciation of Otis Redding.